 Selected topics in biochemistry.
-Maximum credit six units applicable on a master's
+Maximum credit six units applicable on a master's degree.

 261. Advanced Biochemical Techniques (2)

 Prerequisite: Chemistry 116A.

 Six hours of laboratory.

-The laboratory application of biochemical techniques in manometry, chromatography, electrophoresis and enzymology.

-270. Nuclear Chemistry (2)

-Prerequisite: Chemistry 110B.
+Theory and practice of current research techniques in biochemical research.
+262. Enzymology (2) Prerequisite: Credit or concurrent registration in Chemistry 109B or 110B.
+Theory and techniques used in the study of the mechanism of action of enzymes.
+270. Nuclear Chemistry (2) Prerequisite: Chemistry 110B.
 Theoretical applications of radioactivity to chemistry, radiation, chemistry, decay laws and processes, nuclear structure and reactions.
 290. Bibliography (1) Exercise in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
 291. Research Seminar (1) Prerequisite: Consent of department chairman.